'Not fit for purpose': Ukrainians fleeing war find NZ visa process difficult

 After Russia's invasion of Ukraine, the New Zealand Government announced in March it was offering 4000 special visas for family members of Ukrainians living here.

-It allows Ukrainian-born New Zealand citizens and residents here to bring in members of their Ukrainian family whose lives are at risk because of Russia's aggression.
+It allows Ukrainian-born New Zealand citizens and residents here to bring in members of their Ukrainian family whose lives are at risk because of Russia's war.

 A survey found fewer than 160 people have arrived because of major barriers around the application process; just 14 per cent of eligible visas have been issued so far.